Mastercard/flow/assert/assert-junit5/README.md

 - `exclusive("fixture reset", predicate)` conflicts with all cooperating work.
 - `independent("empty resource audit", predicate)` remains source-compatible and declares a known empty set, equivalent to `resources` with no keys.
+- `isolatedChains("whole-scenario audit", "checkout", "refund")` permits outside overlap for those entire chains, identified by existing `chain:` tag suffixes.
+  It does not classify member resources or select additional flows.

 All matching rules combine by union; exclusive dominates, and an empty declaration cannot erase another restriction.
 No matching rule means **UNKNOWN global-exclusive**,